 CRAFT Member Farm?
 No

-Apprentices will be included in all aspects of farm management in order to fully understand the flexibility, forethought, and stamina a full season requires.
-They will work every third weekend covering basic duties like watering and opening and closing greenhouses.
-Additionally:
+Apprentices will be included in all aspects of farm management in order to fully understand the flexibility, forethought, and stamina farming requires.
+They will work occasional (pre-scheduled) weekends covering basic duties like watering and opening and closing greenhouses.

 –Field Work – mostly hand powered, but we occasionally use a walk-behind tiller